volhadounar/Polymorphism/README.md

 What it does?
 Not what is it?
 The focus is on actions.

-+: flexibility (use objects interchangably, do not depend on their types) Simplicity, easier prototyping
++: flexibility (use objects interchangably, do not depend on their types), simplicity (focus on behavior, easier prototyping)

--: potential runtime errors,  maintanance issues-Behavior changes in certain objects may impact other parts of the code, making it harder to maintain, reason about, and debug.
+-: potential runtime errors (unexpected behaviour),  maintanance issues-behavior changes in certain objects may impact other parts of the code, making it harder to maintain, reason about, and debug.

 Duck typing vs/with Type Hints